hasindur/hasindur/README.md

   <em>
     Hello, I am Hasindu Ranasinghe a undergraduate from <a href="https://usj.ac.lk/"> <b>University of Sri Jayewardenepura</b>, Sri-Lanka</a> <br>
     <b>a passionate self-learner</b>  and a who is <b>obsessed</b>
-    with <b>Data science</b> and always looking to find patterns of which are hidden in the data
+    with <b>Computer programming</b> and always looking to find patterns of which are hidden in the data
   </em>
   <br>
   <img src="https://media.giphy.com/media/qjqUcgIyRjsl2/giphy.gif" width="50" /> <b><i align="center">Thought : "Life is full of choices…choose wisely!”</i></b> <img src="https://media.giphy.com/media/qjqUcgIyRjsl2/giphy.gif" width="50" />